Our Lady of Mount Carmel

 I remember him from my years attending the Sts.
 Peter and Paul School in St. Thomas.

 The ceremony opened with a procession to the main entrance where the blessing of the exterior walls of the Chapel took place and a formal prayer, known as The Litany of the Saints was said.

-“Here, the Sacrament will be administered–supernatural life given for the first time to souls in Baptism; strength to battle the obstacles to salvation in Confirmation; and food for the soul in Holy Communion”.
+“Here, the Sacrament will be administered… Supernatural life will be given to souls in Baptism; Strength to battle the obstacles to salvation in Confirmation; and Food for the soul in Holy Communion”.

 “Young people will be joined in Holy Matrimony and the whole Christian people will find consolation and strength in prayer before the Blessed Sacrament.”

 Bishop Harper also acknowledged the contributions made by Mr. and Mrs. William Callahan.
 Without them, its doubtful the Chapel would have been made possible.